 Health & Wellness

-Get tips for staying healthy, and learn what to do should you feel ill.
+Get tips for staying healthy and learn what to do should you feel ill.

 Wear a Face Covering

 When you are at CMU locations, whether outside or inside, whether in private offices or common areas.
 Learn more

 Wash Your Hands

 With soap and hot water for 20 seconds.
 Wash your thumbs, wrists and in-between your fingers.
 Learn more

 Cover Your Mouth

 Keep at least 6 feet (2 meters) of distance between you and others.
 This may mean rearranging rooms to keep a safe distance.
 Learn more

 - Practice good personal health by washing your hands often with soap and hot water for 20 seconds, and make sure you wash your thumbs, wrists and in-between your fingers.
 This is the best defense against the spread of all viruses.
-Learn more health care tips.

 See additional guidance from the Centers for Disease Control and Prevention on preventing COVID-19 spread in communities.